Keeping Your Baby Warm

 As the heat level is gradually reduced, more clothing is added.
 Once your baby is

-stable and can maintain his or her own body temperature without added heat, he or
+stable and can maintain their own body temperature without added heat, they are placed

-she is placed in an open crib or bassinet.
-Your baby will likely be dressed in a gown
+in an open crib or bassinet.
+Your baby will likely be dressed in a gown or T-shirt,

-or T-shirt, a diaper, and possibly a hat.
-Often, a blanket or sleep sack is wrapped
+a diaper, and possibly a hat.
+Often, a blanket or sleep sack is wrapped securely around

 To lower the risk for sudden infant death syndrome (SIDS), the American Academy of

-Pediatrics recommends that parents and caregivers avoid overbundling, overdressing,
+Pediatrics advises that parents and caregivers not overbundle, overdress, or cover

-or covering an infant's face or head to prevent him or her from getting overheated.
+an infant's face or head.
+This is to prevent your baby from getting overheated.
+In

 block the baby's breathing.